-- British Medical Journal: Accuracy of Ottawa Ankle Rules to Exclude Fractures of the Ankle and Mid-Foot -- Systematic Review
+- The BMJ: Accuracy of Ottawa Ankle Rules to Exclude Fractures of the Ankle and Mid-Foot -- Systematic Review

-- British Medical Journal: Multicentre Trial to Introduce the Ottawa Ankle Rules for Use of Radiography in Acute Ankle Injuries
+- The BMJ: Multicentre Trial to Introduce the Ottawa Ankle Rules for Use of Radiography in Acute Ankle Injuries